-First, Abraham's obedience to God's calling (2-19).
+Abraham obeyed God's calling (2-19).
 Look at verses 2,3.
 "Brothers and fathers, listen to me!
 The God of glory appeared to our father Abraham while he was still in Mesopotamia, before he lived in Haran.
 'Leave your country and your people,' God said, 'and go to the land I will show you."
 When God called Abraham, he had a plan to save and bless the world through one person, Abraham.
-God chose Abraham, who was a 75-year-old man with a serious life problem because he had no child.
+God said, "I will bless you...and all peoples on earth will be blessed through you" (Ge 12:2,3).
+God chose Abraham, a 75-year old man with a serious life problem^Öhe had no child.
 God commanded him to leave his country and his people and go to the promised land.
 Abraham obeyed God's command.
 He left his homeland in his old age and went to the promised land.
 But God gave him no inheritance, not even a foot of ground, nor did he give him a child to inherit his name.
 Still, Abraham believed God's promise.
-Later, God gave him Isaac, and, to Isaac, Jacob-- who became the father of the twelve patriarchs.
 Stephen told this story to remind them of God's purpose in choosing Abraham.
 It was to bless all peoples of all nations through him (Ge 12:3b; 22:18), because he was willing to obey God.
-As he had promised, God gave Abraham a son, Isaac, and a grandson, Jacob.
+Later, as he had promised, God gave Abraham a son, Isaac, and a grandson, Jacob.
 Among the twelve sons of Jacob, Joseph was sold to Egypt because of his brothers' jealousy.
-But in this was God's providence to mold his people into a nation (9-16).
+But in this was God's providence to bring his people to Egypt and mold them into a great nation (9-16).

-Second, Moses' obedience to God's calling (20-53).
-God saw that his people had grown into a nation.
+Moses obeyed God's calling (20-53).
+God saw that his people had grown into a great nation in Egypt.
 God also saw that they had suffered under godless rulers.
-God called Moses to deliver his people from the hand of the Egyptian king and lead them into the promised land.
+God called Moses to deliver his people from the hand of the Egyptian king and lead them to the promised land.

-When God called Moses, he was already 80 years old, and he was used to a family-centered life, surrounded by his many sisters-in-law.
+When God called Moses, he was already 80 years old.
+He was used to a family-centered life, surrounded by many sisters-in-law.
 His 40 long years of hermit life made him a man of few words.
-He was afraid to return to Egypt, because he had beaten an Egyptian to death.
-And thus, he had identified himself to be Hebrew-born.
-This greatly offended King Pharaoh.
-Moses thought he was living in a land of nobodies.
+Moses had thought he was living in a land of nobodies.
 But God called this Moses and said, "Take off your sandals; the place where you are standing is holy ground.
 I have indeed seen the oppression of my people in Egypt.
 I have heard their groaning and have come down to set them free.
 Now come, I will send you back to Egypt" (33,34).
-This was the same Moses whom his own people had rejected, saying, "Who made you ruler and judge over us?"
-God sent him to them as their ruler and deliverer.
+Moses was afraid to return to Egypt, because he had killed an Egyptian; thus, he had identified himself to be Hebrew-born.
+This greatly offended King Pharaoh.
+Also, his own people had rejected him, saying, "Who made you ruler and judge over us?"
+Nevertheless, God sent Moses to them as their ruler and deliverer.
 It was a very hard command for Moses to obey.
 But he obeyed God's command anyway.
 So, in the Bible he is known as an obedient servant.
 When he obeyed God, God gave him strength to lead his people out of Egypt and to perform wonders and miraculous signs in Egypt, at the Red Sea, and for 40 years in the desert.
 On Mount Sinai, God gave his people the Law of God through Moses, so that they could overcome their slave mentality and be raised as servants of God for all peoples of all nations (36-38).